 Women must also cover their hair.
 If you are eager to keep your mosque visit completely free, ensure that you have the correct clothing.

 The safest option is an abaya for women and a kandora for men.

 To discover more about the mosque dress code and where you can find the appropriate clothing, check out our what to wear in Abu Dhabi guide.

-If you would like to get a tour of the mosque, book here.
+Book a tour of the Mosque here.